Logarithmic submajorisation and order-preserving linear isometries: A noncommutative Abramovich's theorem

 It is known that for two von Neumann algebras $\cM_1,\cM_2$ and $p>0$, $p\ne 2$, $\cM_1$ and $\cM_2$ are Jordan $*$-isomorphic if and only if $L_p(\cM_1,\tau_1)$ are $L_p(\cM_2,\tau_2)$ are isometrically isomorphic \cite{Sherman, Sherman2005}.
 In this section, we prove that is, if there exists an order-preserving isometry from $E(\cM_1,\tau_1)$ into $F(\cM_2,\tau_2)$, then there exists a Jordan $*$-homomorphism from $\cM_1$ into $\cM_2$.

-For the sake of convenience, we denote $(\cM_1)_{fin}:=\{x\in \cM_1 \mid \tau_1(s(x))<\infty\}$ and $(\cM_2)_{fin}:=\{x\in \cM_2 \mid \tau_2(s(x))<\infty\}$.
-We always assume that the carrier projections of the symmetrically $\Delta$-normed spaces considered in this section are ${\bf 1 }$.
+For the sake of convenience, we denote and We always assume that the carrier projections of the symmetrically $\Delta$-normed spaces considered in this section are ${\bf 1 }$.
 By Proposition \ref{prop:car}, it is easy to see that $\cP(E)=\cP_{fin} (\cM_1): =(\cM_1)_{fin} \cap \cP(\cM_1)$ whenever $E(\cM_1,\tau_1)\subset S_0(\cM_1,\tau_1)$ and $c_E ={\bf 1_{\cM_1}}$.

 If $\tau_1({\bf 1}_{\cM_1})<\infty$, the isometries from one symmetrically normed space into another are widely studied.
-Since ${\bf 1}_{\cM_1}\in E(\cM_1,\tau_1)$, one can obtain explicit form of the isometry $T:E(\cM_1,\tau_1)\rightarrow F( \cM_2,\tau_2)$ directly (see e.g. \cite{SV,CMS,Y}).
-For convenience of the reader, we present a proof for $\Delta$-normed case.
+Since ${\bf 1}_{\cM_1}\in E(\cM_1,\tau_1)$, one can obtain an explicit form of the isometry $T:E(\cM_1,\tau_1)\rightarrow F( \cM_2,\tau_2)$ directly (see e.g. \cite{SV,CMS,Y}).
+For convenience of the reader, we present a proof for $\Delta$-normed case, which extends \cite[Proposition 6]{SV} to the case of general order-preserving operators.
 We also rectify an oversight in the proof of \cite[Proposition 6]{SV}, where $T({\bf 1}_{\cM_1})^{-1}$ was asserted to be a $\tau_2$-measurable operator, which requires additional arguments when $(\cM_2,\tau_2)$ is infinite while is correct for a finite von Neumann algebra $(\cM_2,\tau_2)$.
-The latter matter though only affects the form of the Jordan $*$-homomorphisms and not result claimed in that proposition.
+The latter matter though only affects the form of the Jordan $*$-homomorphisms and not the result claimed in that proposition.